-- To be the best source of information on international medical education.
+- To be the best source of information on the education of physicians and other health care professionals.

 Faculty Development for International Health Professions Educators